Skip to Content

 Attribution #6

-Building Lattice Fence in Backyard
+Building Latticed Fence in Backyard

 • Mix cement mix according to package instructions.
-You may do this is small batches so that it doesn’t try up too easily.
-You can also ask your supplier for the the “quick setting” type that just gets poured directly from the bag, dry and without mixing, then soaked with water.
-This type of concrete will save you the effort and time as it eliminates the need for mixing and it reduces the curing time to overnight.
+You may do this in small batches so that it doesn’t try up too easily.
+You can also ask your supplier for the “quick setting” type that just gets poured directly from the bag, dry and without mixing, and then soaked with water.

 • Add dry concrete mix to the holes.
 Fill completely and then allow to dry for 24 to 48 hours.
 As soon as the cement is fully cured, remove the twine and the stakes.

-• Prop lattices into posts.
-Mark the area in the posts where you want to screw the lattice panels.
-This must be on the side of the posts which faces the inside part of your yard.
-Pre-drill holes along these marks, then attach the lattice panels using an electric drill and some galvanized screws.
+Pre-drill holes along these marks, then attach the crisscross panels using an electric drill and some galvanized screws.
 Continue the process until you reach the end of the fence line.
-Double check if everything is straight with the use of a level.
+Double-check if everything is straight with the use of a level.

 Fence with mood lighting